Plotkine/scan-script/README.md

   - nikto -ask=no -h https://IP:PORT/
   - nmap -vv --reason -Pn -sV -p PORT IP --script="banner,(http* or ssl*) and not (brute or broadcast or dos or external or http-slowloris* or fuzzer)"
   - curl IP:port/robots.txt

+## To be done

+- make the script work for any user
+- check if necessary tools are there and download them if needed